Localization and slow-thermalization in a cluster spin model: Discussion and conclusion

-\textit{Conclusion.---} We showed that a specific type of interacting cluster model with disorder exhibits genuine MBL.
-LIOMs modified from the stabilizer operators were found for arbitrary strength of interactions and disorder.
-We showed that the LIOMs label all energy eigenstate.
-The locality of the LIOMs and extensive number of them imply localization phenomena analogous to Anderson localization.
-We numerically demonstrated that the quench dynamics of the system shows non-thermalized dynamics (ergodicity breaking dynamics), characteristic of the localization phenomena with SPT order.
-Further, non-thermalized dynamics is stable against weak interactions.
-The localization tendency characterized by the LIOMs [$\tilde{K}^{a(b)}_{\ell}$] survives in the presence of the Ising interactions, $V_{zz}$.
+We showed that a specific type of interacting cluster model with disorder possesses modified LIOMs.
+Modified LIOMs, which are a counterpart of the stabilizer operators in the original cluster spin model, were found for arbitrary strength of interactions and disorder.
+We showed that the LIOMs label all energy eigenstate by analytical and numerical methods.
+The locality of the compact-support LIOMs and the extensive number of them imply some characteristic dynamical phenomena.
+We numerically demonstrated that the quench dynamics of the system shows slow-thermalized dynamics (ergodicity breaking dynamics), and also the SPT order of the original cluster spin model somewhat preserves by observing the string order.
+Furthermore, we considered the effects of the Ising interactions, where the modified LIOMs are no longer exact stabilizers.
+In the Majorana-fermion picture, the Ising interactions are nothing but its hopping.
+Then, we expect that the system exhibits genuine MBL.
+We numerically verified that non-thermalized dynamics is stable against weak Ising interactions.
+The numerical result is a signature of the presence of the MBL.
+The ergodicity breaking dynamics characterized by the LIOMs [$\tilde{K}^{a(b)}_{\ell}$] survives in the presence of the Ising interactions, $V_{zz}$.

-Finally, we comment that another type of the LIOMs can be defined, which have not compact but a long-tail support \cite{LIOM_long}.
-The study of such modified LIOM system is an interesting future topic.